Sam Selman: San Francisco Giants

 On March 22, 2019, Selman signed a minor league contract with the San Francisco Giants.
 On August 1, the Giants selected Selman's contract and promoted him to the major leagues.
 He made his major league debut that day versus the Philadelphia Phillies, pitching one inning in relief.
-In 2019 with the Double–A Richmond Flying Squirrels and Triple–A Sacramento River Cats, he was a combined 3–2 with a 1.80 ERA in 43 games (1 start) in which he pitched 55 innings and struck out 94 batters (striking out 15.4 batters per 9 innings).
-In 2019 with the Giants he was 0–0 with a 4.35 ERA in 10 relief appearances in which he pitched 10 1/3 innings and struck out 10 batters.
+With the Double–A Richmond Flying Squirrels and Triple–A Sacramento River Cats, Selman was a combined 3–2 with a 1.80 ERA in 43 games (one start) in which he pitched 55 innings and struck out 94 batters (striking out 15.4 batters per 9 innings).
+With the Giants, Selman recorded a 4.35 ERA in 10 relief appearances in which he pitched 10 1/3 innings and struck out 10 batters.

 In his minor league career through 2019, in 531 1/3 career innings he averaged 11.3 strikeouts per nine innings.
 In 24 games for the Giants in 2020, Selman pitched to a 3.72 ERA with 23 strikeouts in 19 1/3 innings pitched.

 Los Angeles Angels

 On July 30, 2021, Selman was traded to the Los Angeles Angels along with José Marte and Ivan Armstrong in exchange for Tony Watson.
-In 18 appearances for the Angels, Selman struggled to a 6.35 ERA with 11 strikeouts in 17.0 innings pitched.
+In 18 appearances for the Angels, Selman struggled to a 6.35 ERA with 11 strikeouts in 17 innings pitched.
 On December 1, Selman was designated for assignment by the Angels.
 However, Selman remained in DFA limbo for over 3 months after the 2021-22 Major League Baseball lockout froze transactions until March 10, 2022.